SpencerVJones/Weather-API/README.md

 - **OpenWeatherMap API**: The script leverages the OpenWeatherMap API to retrieve current weather information for a specified city.
 This API provides various weather data, including temperature, humidity, wind speed, and weather conditions, based on geographical coordinates or city names.
 - **IDE:** PyCharm

-## Contributing:
+## Contributing
-Contributions to the Weather Checker script are welcome!
-If you encounter any bugs, have suggestions for improvements, or want to add new features, feel free to contribute.
+Contributions are welcome!

+### You can contribute by:
+-  Reporting bugs
+-  Suggesting new features
+-  Submitting pull requests to improve the codebase